ONSdigital/cell-key-perturbation-R/README.md

 Cell Key Perturbation is consistent and repeatable, so the same cells are always perturbed in the same way.

+To improve speed and reduce memory usage for very large datasets, this package uses the data.table package.
+Data passed in to the method must be a data table, and the perturbed frequency table is returned as a data table.

 ## Installation

 You can install the development version of cellkeyperturbation from